 For children who are 3 – 5 years old by August 31.

 We sponsor seven cooperative preschools, in six cities on Seattle’s Eastside.
 Our preschools are very hands-on, play-based, and experiential because that’s how children learn best.
 Parents work in the classroom periodically and attend monthly parent education sessions.
-At all Bellevue College programs, parents and children learn together!
+At all Bellevue College programs, parents and children learn and grow together!

 Watch this video to see what our co-op preschools are all about!